ontoportal-lirmm/annotators/README.md

   - org.sifrproject.format contains additional output format, namely RBF

-*Protege dependencies*
+*Local dependencies*

-Old `protege.jar` and `protege-owl.jar` are required, but cannot be found on internet (and even less on maven).
+Local dependencies are required and can be found in the [local-dep](local-dep) folder.
-Those are provided in the [protege-dep](protege-dep) folder.
-To add them in your local maven repository, execute `maven_install`.
+Before building this project, it should be installed in the local maven repository, which can be done by executing `maven_install`, from the same folder.

 Note that, in eclipse, it is necessary to update the project: